A FLEETING VICTORY

 Putting feelings aside regarding Morsi and the Muslim Brotherhood for a moment, Muslims for Morsi should mourn the intellects and leadership skills of Muslamists™ rather than lament the (unfair but foreseeable) deposing of Morsi.

 One of the major challenges facing Muslims is the lack of an intellectual awakening.
-Subjectivity and personal feelings take precedence instead of an intellectual and objective one.
+Subjectivity and personal feelings take precedence instead of an intellectual, critical and objective one.

 This is the reason why Muslims are in a rut today.